All Episodes

 I'm just fiscally conservative but socially liberal.

-And it turns out that when you do that, uh all the fiscal liberalism comes with a hell of a price tag.
+And it turns out that when you do that, all the fiscal liberalism comes with a hell of a price tag.

-That's true, because they gerrymandered the districts in such a way so that the co the coastal people, which are predominantly liberal, encompass the majority of the districts, and they've left the Republican districts to be small zones, so it's hard to get a Republican into office.
+That's true because they gerrymandered the districts in such a way so that the coastal people, which are predominantly liberal, encompass the majority of the districts.

-The other problem is the fact that California has now allowed illegal aliens to get driver's licenses, and that just means they're gonna be that much easier to register to vote because they're not gonna follow up a check on it.
+And that just means they're going to be that much easier to register to vote because they're not going to follow up a check on it.

-They have a driver's license, and now you've got and it's upwards, and I don't believe any of the numbers, but it's upwards in California.
+They have a driver's license, and now you've got, and it's upwards, and I don't believe any of the numbers, but it's upwards in California.

-It's got to be close to twenty percent of the population that's 40 million, which means there's about eight million illegals in the state.
+That's 40 million, which means there's about 8 million illegals in the state.

-That's you're absolutely right, uh Dale.
+You're absolutely right, Dale.

 But on that last point, on that last point, that's the insanity of the world we live in.